Layer 2 Network Address Translation

 Displays the hardware resource utilization.

-The following is an example of output of the show l2nat instance and the show l2nat statistics commands:
+Examples for the show l2nat instance and the show l2nat statistics commands:

-switch#show l2nat instance
+Switch# show l2nat instance

 l2nat instance test